ILLGrenoble/cameo/mkdocs/docs/installation.md

 ```

 Or you can set the *CAMEO_SERVER* environment variable to *tcp://localhost:11000*.
-Open a new shell and run to execute the *ls* app:
+Open a new shell and run to execute the *ping* app with the *localhost* argument:

 ```
-cmo exec ls
+cmo exec ping localhost
 ```

+The ping lines are streamed and you can stop the app by *ctl-C*.

 ### Tests